aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

 In this exercise you will configure a virtual network gateway to connect the Contoso Core Services VNet and Manufacturing VNet.

+## Lab Objectives
-In this exercise, you will:
+In this lab, you will complete the following tasks:

 + Task 1: Create CoreServicesVnet and ManufacturingVnet
 + Task 2: Create CoreServicesVM